FelixKrueger/Umi-Grinder/README.md

 # Umi-Grinder
-The use of UMIs for sequencing becomes more and more frequently used so we need to take them into consideration when deduplicating data aligning to the same positions
+As Unique Molecule Idetifiers (UMIs) become more and more frequently used for sequencing applications we need to take them into consideration when deduplicating data that aligns to the same positions in the genome.